anup-patel/EddyBuddy/README.md

 Add freepik API in :
 - create_a_notice.py

-### Planning
+### Features
-- Dynamic Navigation Menu for Student, Teachers and Parents
+- Performance Bot using Falcon
+- Learning Bot using Falcon
+- Create Notice using Falcon
-- Alert, Summary and Stats for All
+- Quiz for Topic using Falcon
-- Interactive Chatbot
-- Send Feedback Mechanism
+- Feedback Mechanism
 - Attendence Tracking
 - Notice Board
-- Add Speech Capability for the ease of blind peoples
+- Speech Capability for the ease of blind peoples using Falcon